 In an economic sense, Mayo contains the vast majority of South Australia's horticulture industry and seven distinct wine regions.
-I believe it is better that these important businesses in our community are represented by someone who understands the issues they are facing, rather than being represented by someone based in the metropolitan area.
+I believe it is better that these important businesses in our community are represented by someone who understands the issues they are facing, rather than being represented by a party faction drone based in the metropolitan area.

 At the recent election, the results from the ballot boxes show a consistent vote for our current independent Federal Member.
-I believe this shows a want across the region for an independent voice in Federal Parliament, and it would be disappointing if this voice was silenced due to the electorate being abolished.
+I believe this shows a want across the region for an independent voice in Federal Parliament, and it would be disappointing if this voice was silenced due to the electorate being abolished to suit the duopoly we have rejected at the last election.